 The emulation is running various versions of the original game, both from newly assembled authentic code listings and from binary copies of original paper-tapes for the PDP-1 being loaded by an emulated paper-tape reader.

 The first version is "spacewar 3.1 24 sep 62", based on a listing of the original code (aprox.
 40 pages long) provided by Martin Graetz to Barry Silverman, Brian Silverman, and Vadim Gerasimov, who typed it in again and re-assembled it with a PDP-1 Macro assembler written in Perl.
 The code is extremely faithful to the original and has been the only known source listing of this games for some years.
+See here for the original readme file and the related sources.
+(Notably, this was the only source available then.)

 Version 3.1 is also provided from an alternate source, a binary paper tape-image or "Read In Memory" (RIM), provided by Steve Russell to bitsavers.org.
 (This version might show minor differences in some values like random number generator factors.)